-Tourves, France’s finest fucking rock ‘n roll export, Poste 942, are back with their appropriately titled full-length, “Long Play“.
+Tourves, France’s finest fucking rock ‘n roll export, Poste 942, are back with their appropriately titled full-length, ‘Long Play‘.

-Dropped on the denizens of planet Earth earlier this month, the latest tempest of tunes from vocalist Sébastien Usel, guitarist Sébastien Mathieu, bassist Ludovic Favro and drummer Nicolas Millo is here for public consumption.
-Believe you/me, consumption is indeed the word if you are a fan of heavy, metallic-tinged, hard rock and heavy blues!
+Dropped on the denizens of planet Earth earlier this month, the latest tempest of tunes from vocalist Sébastien Usel, guitarist Sébastien Mathieu, bassist Ludovic Favro, and drummer Nicolas Millo is here for public consumption.
+Believe you/me, consumption is indeed the word if you are a fan of heavy, metallic-tinged, hard rock, and heavy blues!

 See, if you’re already familiar with Poste 942, then you are aware that these guys are masters at blending various styles of music.
-They pick a little of this, pick a little of that, take those tidbits and toss them into their sonic-mashing machine and wallah!
+They pick a little of this, pick a little of that, take those tidbits and toss them into their sonic-mashing machine, and wallah!

-Out comes an aural amalgamation possessing bountiful amounts of rock and roll, grunge, alternative, nu-metal, punk and more.
+Out comes an aural amalgamation possessing bountiful amounts of rock and roll, grunge, alternative, nu-metal, punk, and more.
 It’s as much comparable to AC/DC or early Tesla as it is Soundgarden or The Cult.

 There are numerous superb stand-out songs contained on the album, as well.
 For instance, the intro number “Color Of Red” is a heavy, thumping cut.
 It hits on every cylinder with bluster and might, same as tracks like the more subdued “Grace” or the free-floating, lighter fare of “Pigs In Paradise“.

+Some of the album’s most interesting moments come in the two-part ballad “Psycho Love (Part I)” and “Part.
+II“.
+Profoundly touching, stirring music and emotional, impacting vocals, the likes of which I have never heard Poste 942 present previously.
 While “Psycho Love (Part II)” has a much more definite psyche style to it at times, with its ambient music flourishes and oft-times nearly whispered vocals.
-Things do gradually build and build, eventually to escalate and flow over with some aggressive moments.
+Things do gradually build and build, eventually escalate and flow over with some aggressive moments.

 When all is said and done, things boil down to a pair of utterly badass-ian cuts for me.
 They are the pair of powerhouses “Whiskey” and “Lonely Day“, the former a swampy, bluesy groove-rife tune that received the official video treatment (below).
-The point where the bagpipes break in is incredible and yes, instantly brought to mind that ol’ aforementioned AC/DC of earlier on.
+The point where the bagpipes break-in is incredible and yes, instantly brought to mind that ol’ aforementioned AC/DC of earlier on.
 Then there is “Lonely Day“, a guitar-propelled heavyweight chock full of fiery licks and aggro, at times tormented, vocals.